-- (c) Translation of Group entities' financial statements (Continued) - (ii) income and expenses are translated at average exchange rates (unless the average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated using the exchange rates at the dates of the transactions); and - (iii) all resulting currency translation differences are recognised in other comprehensive income and accumulated in the foreign currency translation reserve.
+- (c) Translation of Group entities' financial statements (Continued) - (iii) all resulting currency translation differences are recognised in other comprehensive income and accumulated in the foreign currency translation reserve.
 These currency translation differences are reclassified to profit or loss on disposal of the entity giving rise to such reserve.